 If you’re looking for some amazing live entertainment during your stay in Greenwich, be sure to take a trip to the Palace Theatre in Stamford!
 This venue has been providing locals and visitors with some of the best arts and entertainment since 1927.

-Some excellent day trips to visit the best Connecticut museums
+Some excellent day trips to visit the best museums in CT

 Once you’ve visited our recommendations in Greenwich and nearby, you can easily continue inland or up the coast to find even more fantastic Connecticut museums.